Understanding and Managing Diarrhoea in Adults

 • Weight loss

-Diarrhoea can cause excess fluid loss, which may result in dehydration (NHS Inform 2020).
-This has the potential to be serious, particularly in older adults (Healthdirect 2019a).
+Diarrhoea can cause excess fluid loss, which may result in dehydration (NHS Inform 2023).
+This has the potential to be serious, particularly in older adults and young children (Healthdirect 2024a).

 Symptoms that indicate dehydration include: